 Heirloom.
 Flat fruit with scalloped edges.
 One of the best tasting and highest yielding varieties around.
+Sold out 2021.

 Yellow Scallop Patty Pan

 Bright yellow fruit with a rich, mellow flavour.
 Bush plant with good yields.
 Heirloom.
+Sold out 2021.

 Classic, dark green zucchini.
 Vigorous as well as productive.
 Space-saving bush variety.
 Heirloom.
+Sold out 2021.

 Productive heirloom with long, ribbed Italian fruits and a pleasant, nutty taste.
 Especially prized for its large, edible flowers which can be breaded and fried.
 Sold out 2021.

 These squashes mature into the fall.
 Their skin is much tougher and they require more room than the summer squashes.
 Young winter squashes need the same protection from cold, stormy weather as the summer squashes.

 Yellow or cream oval fruits to 10 inches.
 Cook and scrape the flesh into spaghetti-like strands, then serve under pasta sauce as a gluten-free replacement.
 As with other winter squashes, these vines need space to wander.
+Sold out 2021.

 A bit about tomato terminology.
 The two big terms in speaking of tomatoes are ‘determinate’ and ‘indeterminate.’
-Determinates, also known as ‘bush’ varieties, tend to be shorter with less vigorous growth, setting all their fruit early and in a limited time period, meaning the fruit also ripens in the same short time period.
+Determinates, also known as ‘bush’ tomatoes, tend to be shorter with less vigorous growth, setting all their fruit early and in a limited time period, meaning the fruit also ripens in the same short time period.
 Plants often die off by midsummer, freeing space in the garden for other planting.
 Determinates are ideal for when you need lots of tomatoes for soup or sauce, not as ideal for continuous harvesting throughout the summer.
 Because of their more compact size, these plants are especially suited to container gardening.

 Indeterminates, also known as ‘vine’ tomatoes, continue to grow throughout the summer, resulting in tall, robust, and sometimes unwieldy vines.
 They set fruit more gradually and have a longer growing season.
 Although they also can be grown in containers, indeterminates need strong stakes rather than simple tomato cages.
 These varieties will continue to set fruit until frost kills the vines.